Firebird Flame Blades Wizard BiS Gear, Gems, and Paragon Points

-For Defense stats, aim for a life pool 700k and above, which should be trivial with the minor stat requirements for other aspects of the build.
+For Defense stats, aim for a life pool 900k and above, which should be trivial with the minor stat requirements for other aspects of the build.
 This build also focuses heavily on shields for survivability and buff maintenance, making it one of the more resilient Wizard builds; health sustain stats outside of Paragon points are not required.
 Note that both Galvanizing Ward and Magic Weapon Deflection scale off total life, making Vitality and Life % much better for overall Toughness compared to many other classes in the game.

 All augmentations on gear should be done with your main stat, Intelligence.